Anmol-Baranwal/BabySteps-Project/Explanation.md

 In summary, the `pages/user/[id].js` file is a dynamic Next.js page that uses the `getStaticProps` and `getStaticPaths` functions to fetch and pre-generate user data for all possible dynamic routes.
 The `UserDetails` component renders the fetched user data and styles it using a CSS module.

+## Custom 404 Page

+In the UserDetails dynamic page, the `fallback` key is set to false in the returned object.
+This configuration ensures that any path that is not defined in `getStaticPaths` will result in a 404 page.
+When a user tries to access a non-existent page, Next.js automatically renders the `ErrorPage` component.

+This component is a custom 404 page that displays a simple message, "User ID valid till 10," along with an image.
+The image is an illustration that helps to convey the error to the user in a visual manner.